ACCREDITED CERTIFIERS AND THE LAW IN NSW: THE RISK AND LIABILITY LANDSCAPE

 Certifier Contracts of Engagement

 - Clause 19A of the Building Professionals Regulation 2007 sets out what these contracts of engagement must contain.
+It should be noted that the Building Professionals Regulation 2007 is scheduled to be repealed on 1 September 2019, hence this article only has currency until that date.

 - It is intended that the contract be between the person who has the benefit of the Development Consent (generally the Owner/Developer) and the accredited certifier (“AC”) carrying out the functions or the company that employs the AC.